ramsey/twig-codeblock/README.md

 | `mark`      | `mark:4-6,12`                | Mark specific lines of code.
 This example marks lines 4, 5, 6, and 12.                                         |
 | `class`     | `class:"myclass foo"`        | Add CSS class names to the code `<figure>` element.                                                            |
 | `format`    | `format:"html"`              | The output format for the syntax highlighter.
 Defaults to "html."                                              |

+> [!TIP]
+> Order of attributes does not matter.

+> [!WARNING]
+> Not all highlighters will support all attributes.
+However, the Pygments
+> highlighter does support each of these attributes.

 ### Example